Your Guide to study Medicine in Italy

 Accommodation Settled

 You’ll eat well for cheap.
 You’ll take trains that actually run on time (mostly).
-You’ll miss home sometimes.
-And you’ll be fine.
+You’ll be juggling between missing home and experiencing a new city.
+But you’ll be fine.

 Accommodation